syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 ### Adding SfPopupLayout in Xamarin.Android

-1. Add the required assembly references to the project as mentioned in the [Assembly deployment](#assembly-deployment) section or install the NuGet as mentioned in the [NuGet installation](#nuget-installation) section.
+1. Add the required assembly references to the project as mentioned in the [Assembly deployment](#assembly-deployment) section or install the NuGet as mentioned in the [NuGet Configuration](#nuget-configuration) section.

 2. Import SfPopupLayout control under the namespace `Syncfusion.Android.PopupLayout`.

+3. The SfPopupLayout can be displayed by the following methods.

+    * The SfPopupLayout can be displayed by making it as the base view or content view of the activity.
+We will refer this approach as Type A throughout this page.

+    * You can continue to keep your view as the content view of the activity and still display popup over your view by simply calling the SfPopupLayout.Show() method.
+We will refer this approach as Type B throughout this page.

-3. Set the hosting view of the SfPopupLayout as a content of the SfPopupLayout using [SfPopupLayout.Content]() property.
+4. For Type A, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout using [SfPopupLayout.Content]() property.

-4. Create an instance of SfPopupLayout control and set as the ContentView of the Activity.
+5. Create an instance of SfPopupLayout control and set it as ContentView of that Activity.
 Refer to the following code example to add this control to the application:

 #### Type A:

 {% highlight c# %}